 \section{Geometric formulation of pure quantum states}

-In the geometric formulation of quantum mechanics we consider a Hamiltonian dynamical system on a symplectic manifold, where the phase space is the projective Hilbert space constructed by principal fiber bundle and evolution governed by Schr\"{o}dinger's equation is equivalent to Hamilton's equations determined by symplectic structure.
-The K\"{a}hler structure of the quantum phase space provides the quantum states with Riemannian metric that distinguish quantum from the classical mechanics.
+In the geometric formulation of quantum mechanics we consider a Hamiltonian dynamical system on a symplectic manifold, where the phase space is the projective Hilbert space constructed by principal fiber bundle and the evolution is governed by Schr\"{o}dinger's equation is equivalent to Hamilton's equations determined by symplectic structure.
+The K\"{a}hler structure of the quantum phase space includes a Riemannian metric that distinguishes the quantum from the classical mechanics.
 In this section we will give an introduction to geometric quantum mechanics of pure states.
-The topics we will cover include quantum phase space, quantum dynamics, geometric uncertainty relation, quantum measurement, postulates of quantum mechanics, and geometric phase.
+The topics we will cover include quantum phase space, quantum dynamics, geometric uncertainty relation, quantum measurement, postulates of geometric quantum mechanics, and geometric phase.